Beyonce Vs. Taylor Swift: Who Is The Biggest Pop Star Of The Decade?

 However, Beyonce put things back in gear with her late-2013 surprise release.
 It ushered in the era of the “surprise album” and has sold 5 million copies worldwide.
 According to Yahoo, Beyonce’s latest album Lemonade has sold 1.52 million copies in the United States, and 4 million copies worldwide.

 Like Beyonce, Taylor Swift has been active before this decade.
 And just like Beyonce, Swift has also peaked this decade.
-2010’s Speak Now has sold over four million copies in the United States and five million worldwide.
+2010’s Speak Now has sold over 4 million copies in the United States and 5 million worldwide.
 Billboard has Swift’s 2013 album Red selling over 4 million copies as of January 2015.
 At the end of 2015, 1989, her most recent album, sold 5.35 million copies.
 It has sold more than 10 million worldwide.

 Taylor Swift is easily the winner in this category.
 Not only has she sold far more albums than Beyonce, but she has had a lot more hit singles as well.